AUTHOR'S VIDEOS ON YOUTUBE

 1:16; 1 Corinthians 1:18;

-Many, many believers have a story like my own, how they experienced the same new life and salvation.
+Many, many believers have a story of how they experienced new life and salvation.
 I found God or should I say, God allowed me to find Him - at a time in my life when I was at a low point, experiencing a desperate need.
 Emotionally depressed and spiritually empty I entered the stage of readiness.
 At such times we often make our first serious effort to seek after God.
 It is a true that humankind will give little thought to God when things are going great.
 It is when firey trials come then we call out to be rescued by some sustaining power beyond ourselves.
 This turning point of seeking God may also be the result of the prayers of others on my behalf.
 The Grace of God is set in motion by these prayers.
-It is this Divine Grace (an enabling gift) from God that brings us to awakening.
-Once our hearts are finally prepared, it takes but a moment for God to answer our heart's cry and bring us from darkness into light.
-In my case, this to prepare my soul was slow in coming.
+It is this Divine Grace (an enabling gift) from God that brings us tos spiritual renewal, awakening.
+Once our hearts are prepared, it takes but a moment for God to answer our heart's cry and bring us from darkness into light.
+In my case, this preparation of my soul was slow in coming.
 Pride and idolatry seem to flourish in everyone.
-That is the first hindrance to address.
+That is a major first hindrance to address.

 God has always loved us. ("God so loved the world..
-"John.3:16) He grieves the fact that humanity exists in a fallen state, with darkened minds and our weakness.
-What we call The GOSPEL is how the Almighty has made a way of retrieving humanity from its fallen and acursed state.
-The way is through His Son, Yeshua (Jesus) the Messiah.
+"John.3:16) He grieves the fact that humanity exists in a fallen state, with darkened minds and weakness.
+What we call The GOSPEL is how the Almighty in ages past has provided a way of retrieving humanity from its fallen and acursed state.
+The WAY is through His Son, Yeshua (Jesus) the Messiah.
 It is God Himself, who provides the necessary 'measure of faith' to enable those who seek Him.
-A supernatural transformation is available for those who believe that he rewards those who seek.
+A supernatural transformation is available for those who come to believe.
+He rewards those who seek.
 It is "the Gift of God."
-If you believe in that gift whose name is Yeshua (Jesus), God's Son, will open your eyes.
+If you believe in the Gift whose name is Yeshua (Jesus), God's Son, will open your eyes.
 He will speak to you through the Holy Spirit.
 (Jn.
 9) His name "Yeshua" means "Jehovah is salvation."
 The Greek version, "Jesus" is the Christianized version.
-Jesus does not immediately associate with "Salvation" I believe that hinders some from the understanding of his Mighty Name.
-Of course he hears and responds to both names, He will move to let you partake in the gift and wonders of the eternal life to come.
-Through the Grace of God we may experience that supernatural event, the miraculous change in our spirits, called regeneration into "the new man.
-With the regenerated spirit, re-quickened by Almighty God, we are inwardly impelled to grow in the knowledge of this lover of our souls.
-We seize the life ring thrown to us.
-This is the beginning of the Spiritual life.
-We have opened the door of the Kingdom of heaven and begin gradually discovering our status as a saint and disciple of God.
+Jesus does not immediately associate with "Salvation" I believe that hinders some from understanding his Mighty Name.
+Of course he hears and responds to both names, He will act to let you partake in the gift and wonders of the eternal life to come.
+Through the Grace of God we may experience that supernatural event, a miraculous change in our spirits, called regeneration into "a new man (woman).
+With the regenerated spirit, re-quickened by the power of Almighty God, we are inwardly impelled to grow in the knowledge of the Lover of Our Souls.
+If we seize the life ring thrown to us, we can begin a new Spiritual life.
+We open the door to the Kingdom of heaven and begin gradually discovering our status as a saint and disciple of God.

 Three Guides in Discerning the Right Gospel

 The true Gospel of Grace hasn't changed but it has been dangerously distorted or in some cases demolished by religious traditions.
 The Gospel of the Kingdom of God still remains.
-Jesus taught his disciples to pray for the Kingdom that should come and be on earth as it is in Heaven.
-We still await the day when the promised one, Messiah, Jesus, will sit upon the throne of David and rule over a transformed earth.
-He will reign in righteousness literally in this world.
-Jesus (Yeshua of Nazareth) was "King of the Jews" just as Herod inscribed on the cross upon which he bore our sin.
+Jesus taught his disciples to pray for the Kingdom to come and be established on earth as it is in Heaven.
+We still await the day when the promised one, Messiah, Jesus, will sit upon the throne of David and physically rule over a transformed earth.
+He will reign literally in righteousness in this world.
+Jesus (Yeshua of Nazareth) was and is "King of the Jews" just as Herod inscribed on the cross upon which he bore our sin.
 He asked Jesus, "Are you a King?"Jesus answered, "You say it rightly, but now my kingdom is not of this world.
 If it were, my people would fight, but now it is not of this world."
-We look for the day when The King will come in power and great glory will bring supernatural destruction upon those who chose to reject the Messiah's gift of salvation and have chosen the lie to serve and worship another false messiah.
+We look for the day when The King will come in power and great glory.
+He will bring supernatural destruction upon those who chose to reject the Messiah's gift of salvation and have chosen the lie to serve and worship another false messiah.
 At the second advent Jesus will reign in righteousness with a rod of iron, and every knee will bow in recognition of that fact.
 The gospel of grace extends into the time of this writing as part of "the acceptable year of the Lord." which we proclaim.
 (Isa.61) From the church age dispensation until the removal of that body we are and have been living in "the acceptable year of the Lord" or the age of His favor.
 The time of the Lord's favor extends to the end of the "church age."

 My mission here in writing, is to restate and proclaim those first principles which were taught by the disciples of Jesus Christ.
 Jesus' half brother Jude told us to 'earnestly contend for the faith once and for all given to the saints.'
-(Jude vs 4) The writing which I share on this site are presented in simplicity without motive of fame or gain.
+(Jude vs 4) The writing which I share on this site, I hope are presented in simplicity without motive of fame or gain.
 It is not subsidized by any religious body or denomination.
-It is up to the Holy Spirit to affirm the understandings shared here and also to CALL in those individuals who he leads to inquire about the various subjects offered on this site.
+It is up to the Holy Spirit to affirm the understandings shared here and also to CALL in those individuals who he draws to inquire about the any of the subjects offered on this site.
 You will find the teachings I share are didactic, meaning that they are presented as accurate and factual, not theoretical opinions.
 This knowledge has not accrued from second hand accounts or through religious indoctrination, but from more than thirty years of serious scripture study.
 From time to time I will also share certain Spiritual experiences that bear witness to the realities of Christ and the "Kingdom of heaven" he rules.
 I will always promote the study of scripture to illuminate the believer.
 The Holy Spirit brings light and understanding.
 (Psalm 119)